 Section 2.
 In March of each year, the President will request members to serve on the Executive Committee.

 Section 3.
-The Executive Committee will select a slate of officers of 1 or 2 candidates per office for President Elect (Vice-President), and for Secretary/Treasurer, and present it to the current Secretary/Treasurer no later than May 01..
+The Executive Committee will select a slate of officers of one or two candidates per office for President Elect (Vice-President), and for Secretary/Treasurer, and present it to the current Secretary/Treasurer no later than May 01.

 Section 4.
 The President Elect (Vice-President), and for Secretary/Treasurer will be elected in May by email or online survey, by active members choosing to participate.
 Write-in nominations will be welcomed on the ballot.
 Results of election will be announced at the next business meeting or by email.

 Section 5.
 The Officers are elected for one year terms starting July 1, and terminating June 30.
 Secretary/Treasurer may succeed themselves in the same office once for a total of two terms.
 Because the President Elect automatically becomes President, the right to succeed one’s self does not apply to this office.

 Section 1.
 Amendments to these By-laws may be proposed by the officers of the Association or by a petition from at least five members.
 The amendment shall be proposed to the membership and shall be voted on by members, at a business meeting, by email or by online survey, and approved at the next business meeting.
 Amendments shall be adopted by a majority vote of participating active members.

 Upon dissolution of the Women’s Faculty Association, assets shall become the property of the Louise Rauh Scholarship.